‹ Back to New at Amity Blog

 8. Continuous Learning and Lifelong Upskilling

 The workforce today demands modular credentials beyond traditional degrees.
-Workers arrange learning via micro-credentials, nanodegrees, and stackable electives-dependent upskilling.
+Workers arrange learning via micro-credentials, nanodegrees, and stackable elective-dependent upskilling.

 What’s Next for India’s Online Learning Ecosystem?